-The Luxton garden provides a quiet space in the busy downtown area of Banff.
-Every effort is made to keep the historical aspect of the plantings.
-A specious lawn bordered by magnificent old trees is host to frequent garden party for visitor and Banff residents.
-From beginning of July to mid-August this unique historical garden is in its full bloomed.
+The Luxton garden still provides a quiet space in the busy downtown area of Banff.
+Every effort is being made to keep the historical aspect of the plantings.
+A spacious lawn bordered by magnificent old trees is host to garden parties for visitors and Banff residents.
+From the beginning of July to mid-August this unique historical garden is in its full bloom.

-Georgie loved her garden, and waited impatiently for the spring seed catalogues to arrive.
+Georgina Luxton loved her garden, and we have ample vintage seed catalogues and seed packages in the collection to show this.
 She also depended on the old fashioned advice found in books like Flower Growing in the North, written by Norman Luxton's brother George E. Luxton.

 Perhaps those words of wisdom and others like them contributed to making the Luxton garden in Banff the showplace it has been for nearly 100 years.

-To ensure continuous blooming throughout the summer and to fill in gaps, some seeds have been planted, particularly alongside the house.
-This flowerbed has traditionally been kept as a cutting garden.
-Seeds planted have been chosen according to research done with the seed packets in the home, Georgie's garden notes and discussions with friends of the Luxton family.
-Seeds planted this year include sweet peas, bachelor buttons, asters, bells of Ireland, cosmos, lavatera, nigella, stocks and zinnia.
+Over the years we have had to remove a few old trees, and, to fill in gaps, some seeds have been planted, particularly alongside the house.
+Seeds planted have been chosen according to research done with the seed packets in the home, Georgie's garden notes, and discussions with friends of the Luxton family.

 Here is a look at the historic planting scheme that we still try to follow, as best we can and depending on various conditions.
 (Garden Map coming soon)